coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/functions/parentheses.md

 ---
 layout: recipe
-title: When Function Parentheses are not Optional
+title: When Function Parentheses Are Not Optional
 chapter: Functions
 ---
 ## Problem